OpenSextant/Xponents/XText/README.md

     ant -Dinputfile=./test/somestuff.zip  convert
     ant -Dinputfile=./test/somestuff/  convert

+    // Ant is not required for these scripts:
-    See ./script/convert.sh or convert.bat;  Ant required.
+    See ./script/convert.sh or convert.bat

 #RELEASE NOTES#